 Some hyperbole is expected, but in an age when the talking heads on TV start claiming that common rifles can shoot down airplanes and blow up railroads you know that fact checking isn’t high on the priority list.
 I wanted to take a minute and discuss the truth about the M855 round, what it is, what it does, and why it is being targeted.

-When the M-16 was first fielded by the U.S. military, the ammunition that accompanied it was designated the M193 cartridge — a standard “ball” 5.56 round.
-The 55 grain projectile was of the same construction that had been used in similar projectiles for close to a century, namely a solid lead core surrounded by a copper jacket.
+When the M-16 was first fielded by the U.S. military, the ammunition that accompanied it was designated the M193 cartridge — a standard brass case “ball” full-metal-jacket (FMJ) 5.56 round.
+The 55-grain FMJ projectile was of the same construction that had been used in similar projectiles for close to a century, namely a solid lead core surrounded by a copper jacket.

-The original specifications for the M-16 rifle were that it needed to penetrate the steel helmet of an enemy soldier at a given distance, and while the lighter overall weight of the projectile reduced the penetration power of the projectile at long distance the designers of the ammunition compensated with increased velocity.
+The original mil-spec parameters for the M-16 rifle were that it needed to penetrate the steel helmet of an enemy soldier at a given distance, and while the lighter overall weight of the projectile reduced the penetration power of the projectile at long distance, the designers of the ammunition compensated with increased muzzle velocity.
 Increased velocity meant increased muzzle energy, and provided the power to meet the specifications.

 After the Vietnam war, there were some deficiencies that needed to be addressed.
 Soldiers in the field reported issues with the projectile when it penetrated glass or other intermediate barriers, and wanted a heavier projectile to aid in energy transfer to targets downrange (putting down enemy soldiers more efficiently).

-The internal construction of an M855 round differs from the standard “ball” M193 cartridge in one very important way: there’s a steel core at the tip of the projectile.
-The solid steel tip added much needed stability to the projectile when traveling through barriers since there was no longer any soft lead to deform upon impact, and increased the stability and accuracy of the round when traveling over long distances due to the increased mass of the projectile.
+The internal construction of M855 green-tip ammo differs from the standard “ball” M193 cartridge in one very important way: there’s a steel core at the tip of the projectile.
+The solid-steel penetrator added much needed stability to the projectile when traveling through barriers since there was no longer any soft lead to deform upon impact, and increased the stability and accuracy of the round when traveling over long distances due to the increased mass of the projectile.

 There were still some major issues, though.
 As the barrel length of commonly used firearms continued to decrease, the velocity of the round when it exited the barrel decreased as well.
 The 5.56 NATO cartridge is highly dependent on velocity to generate the energy it transfers to targets, and lower velocity means a much lower muzzle energy.

-Some of the most recent studies indicate that with a common 16″ barrel, M855 ammunition has severely degraded performance past 150 yards and is only effective to about 500 meters (versus the 600 meters at which it was designed to penetrate a steel helmet with a standard M-16).
+Some of the most recent studies indicate that with a common 16″ barrel in an AR carbine, M855 ammo has severely degraded performance past 150 yards and is only effective to about 500 meters (versus the 600 meters at which it was designed to penetrate a steel helmet with a standard M-16).

 Another issue was the lack of expansion.
 The lead core in normal “ball” ammunition expands upon impact, which increases the diameter of the projectile and aids in transferring energy from the moving projectile to the target.
 The more energy is transferred, the greater the wound in the target and the more likely it is to stop that target.

-Using a steel tip meant that the bullets no longer deformed, and therefore the energy transferred to the target was less than with “ball” 5.56.
-In other words, the M855 ammunition is actually considered to be less effective against living targets than “ball” 55 grain 5.56 ammo.
-Or, put another way, standard lead ammunition is considered more deadly than M855.
+Using a steel tip meant that the bullets no longer deformed, and therefore the energy transferred to the target was less than with 55 gr FMJ “ball” 5.56.
+In other words, the M855 ammunition is actually considered to be less effective against living targets than “ball” 55-grain bullet weight 5.56 NATO ammo.
+Or, put another way, standard lead ammunition rifle ammo is considered more deadly than M855.

-Wile the Army has moved on to an improved version of the M855 projectile, the cartridge has become popular with long range shooters and hunters.
+While the Army has moved on to an improved version of the M855 military round, the cartridge has become popular with long range shooters and hunters.
 Especially for those hunting hogs in the thick brush of the American south, the M855 cartridge has proven to be capable of accurately and effectively hitting a target even after passing through a couple layers of leaves and underbrush.

 It’s also popular among helicopter hog depredation expeditions for the same reason: it punches through the trees and hits the target.
-And since the cartridge was developed and produced for the military, a massive quantity of the ammunition is produced every year which leads to low prices for recreational shooters looking for a cheap way to feed their firearms.
+And since the cartridge was developed and produced as a military round, a massive quantity of the ammunition is produced every year, which leads to low prices for recreational shooters looking for a cheap way to feed their firearms.
 In short, what was once a “military” round has transitioned very well to civilian life.

 (A) The term “ammunition” means ammunition or cartridge cases, primers, bullets, or propellent powder designed for use in any firearm.